 In March 2019, the OTC business was divested for a cash consideration of USD 155 million (corresponding to SEK 1.43 billion) adjusted for working capital.
-The company intends to use the cash consideration to, among other things, redeem its outstanding bonds and distribute approximately SEK 43-45 per ordinary share to its shareholders in 2019.
+The company intends to use the cash consideration to, among other things, conduct an extraordinary distribution to the shareholders of Moberg of approximately SEK 43-45 per ordinary share to its shareholders in 2019.